Portrait of David Houghton, CEO of WildLandscapes & Conservationist

 kmcdowell@wildlandscapes.org

-Kelly McDowell worked as a wildlife biologist and refuge manager for more than 30 years with the National Wildlife Refuge System.
+Kelly Mworked as a wildlife biologist and refuge manager for more than 30 years with the National Wildlife Refuge System.
 Over his career Kelly has sought to protect special wild places through land protection, restoration, and management.
 He has worked with a wide variety of species including waterfowl, shorebirds, rails, American alligators, white-tailed deer, ruffed grouse, forest songbirds and endangered species like whooping cranes, ocelots, aplomado falcon and golden-cheeked warblers.
 He has been at the forefront of restoration of many habitats including, bottomland hardwood, oak-juniper and thorn scrub forests, prairies, prairie wetlands and coastal marshes.
 Kelly has secured over $700 million in funding and grants for wildlife conservation and helped to expand the National Wildlife Refuge System by almost 100,000 acres.

 Audrey Wilson, Conservation Ecologist